Watch the District

 RESIDUE

-TV Show | 2015 | Netflix | 3 episodes | 44 minutes | Rated 15
+TV Series | 2015 | Netflix | 3 episodes | 44 minutes | Rated 15

 What: In the aftermath of a massive explosion, photojournalist Jennifer Preston begins to see phantoms in her photographs of the Quarantine Zone and launches a search for the truth behind what could be a vast government conspiracy.
 Starring Natalia Tena and Iwan Rheon.